-The remainder of this section describes the VMM menus that you can use to discover farms and virtual machines.
+The remainder of this section describes the VMM menus that you can use to discover only VMM farms or only virtual machines.

-Manually discovering farms
+Manually discovering VMM farms

 This procedure applies only to systems that are running VMware VirtualCenter server.

 Complete the following steps to discover all farms that are defined on a system that is running VMware VirtualCenter server and create VMM farm objects as necessary: